telerik/kendo-ui-core/docs-aspnet-mvc/helpers/grid/configuration.md

 The `Next` method configures the tooltip displayed when the user hovers over the `"next"` button of the pager.
 Clicking that button navigates to the next page.
 By default, it is set to `"Go to the next page"`.

-The example below demonstrates how to set the `next` message.
+The following example demonstrates how to set the `next` message.

 ###### Example